 Solar sells, manufactures, and services its products from over 43 worldwide locations.
 Business is conducted through these offices with sales and service employees plus sales representatives and selected distributors.
-Although 80% of Solar's employees and 85% of the physical assets are located in the U.S., Solar exports more than 70% of its products.
-Solar is one of the 50 largest exporters in the United States.
+Although the majority of Solar's employees and physical assets are located in the U.S., Solar exports a significant amount of its products.

 Solar participates in two major market segments:

 - Oil and Gas Production and Transmission (O&G)

 - Power Generation (PG)